johnMinelli/RL-EnvKnob/README.md

 python eval.py --generator --load_path ./eval_expert/ --eval_difficulty 0 --load_solver_agent -1 --load_solver_agent -1
 ```

-To play the demo.
-Move with left and right arrow keys and increase the difficulty with + or p an - or m.
-If you don't act for 100 steps the model loaded will be used
+To play the demo:

+*Move left and right with arrow keys and change the difficulty with +/p and -/m keys.
+If you don't interact for 100 steps the playing agent be started*

 ```
 python play.py --generator --eval_difficulty 0 --load_path ./eval_expert/ --load_solver_agent -1 --load_generator_agent -1
 ```